lack3r/Awesome-Selection/README.md

 The master of algorithms repository in many languages: http://rosettacode.org/wiki/Rosetta_Code

-A lot of basic algorithms are implemeted hereas a part of a CS book in Java This is actually awesome).
-Data structures and basic algorihms are implemented by the book authors: http://introcs.cs.princeton.edu/java/code/
+A lot of basic algorithms and data structures are implemented by the "Introduction to programming in Java" book authors (Great Resources): http://introcs.cs.princeton.edu/java/code/